parksb/darim/README.md

 ### [Client](client)

 * `index.html` - An entry point of the application.
 It is built by parcel.
 * Pages - Pages represented by URL.
-Each page can have its own components and API fetchers.
+Each page can use general components and API fetchers.
 * Components - Reusable components used on multiple pages.

 ### [Server](server)